fiugd/beta/.NOTES/releases/bartokv0.4.4.md

 - [ ] delay occurs before editor loads sometimes
 	- issue seems to occur because of file store get
-- [ ] file change listeners seem to be broken by preview
-	- need details
 - [ ] copy is hooked up in tree
 - [ ] tree(?) fires multiple events
 	- when dragging from one folder to another